Niranchana44/Influenza_Comprehensive_Analysis/README.md

 - **Country-Level Trends**: The US and China consistently report high case numbers, indicating country-specific drivers behind repeated outbreaks.
 - **Virus-Type Analysis**: Type A influenza is more contagious and dominant, with A_OTHER (unsubtyped virus) contributing the most globally and in the US.
 Contribution of Type A cases increased significantly from 2020 to 2022.

+### Disclaimer
+This is an independent and purely original project, including the definition of goals, analysis plans, and insights.
+All work — from problem formulation to exploratory analysis and interpretation — was entirely self-conceived and executed by the author.

 ### License
 This project is licensed under **All Rights Reserved**.
 All rights to the code, documentation, and related content are retained by the author.
 No part of this project may be reproduced, distributed, or modified without explicit permission.